 Does art with intention sell better?

-Of course, self-promotion and presentation are a very important part of an artist’s work and, among other things, form the essential basis for increasing the value of his or her art – that’s just how the art market works.
-Therefore, I will leave this aspect out of this thought experiment.
-I would only like to refer to one’s own, personal perception.
+Of course, self-promotion and presentation are an essential part of an artist’s work and, among other things, form the essential basis for increasing the value of his or her art – that’s just how the art market works.
+But in today’s thought experiment, I would like to exclude this economic factor from of the discussion in order to concentrate solely on personal, subtle perception.

 Just some random rectangles in a frame.
 No artist.
 No intention. © Aesence

-What are your thoughts on this thought experiment?
-I look forward to exchanges via Twitter or leave me a comment below this article!
+At this point, I am interested in your opinion on this topic.
+What does it mean to you to experience art “purely” and without a predetermined context?
+I look forward to exchanges via Instagram or leave me a comment below this article!

 About Exploring Aesthetics: